apache/superset/RESOURCES/FEATURE_FLAGS.md

 ## Stable

 These features flags are **safe for production**.
-They have been tested and will be supported for the foreseeable future.
+They have been tested and will be supported for the at least the current major version cycle.

 [//]: # "PLEASE KEEP THESE LISTS SORTED ALPHABETICALLY"